 I decided to average this degree variation, but should point out that this type tends to range between 20- and 22-degrees.
 It depends on the individual manufacturer.

 For this framing nailer, you’ll need nails with a full-round head.
-Such fasteners provide maximum strength of hold when you use them to attach two pieces of timer.
+Such fasteners provide maximum strength of hold when you use them to attach two pieces of timber.
 You’ll find this type of framing nailer meets building code regulations in many United States areas.

 The number of nails in a clip ranges from 60 to 70.
 The downside of such a small number is that you need to keep stopping to reload.
 The plastic strip also breaks, expelling small pieces of plastic, which can be potentially dangerous.
 Eye protection is critical.